lsaether/elcoin/README.md

 You can enable detailed client logging by setting the environment variable `RUST_LOG`, e.g.,

 ```
-RUST_LOG=verification=info ./target/release/pbtc --segwit
+RUST_LOG=verification=info ./target/release/elcd --segwit
 ```

-`pbtc` started with this environment variable will print all logs coming from `verification` module with verbosity `info` or higher.
+`elcd` started with this environment variable will print all logs coming from `verification` module with verbosity `info` or higher.
 Available log levels are:

 - `error`
 - `warn`